-The new king of brunch in Bristol, Bakers and Co. has its sights set on bringing the San Francisco brunch experience to the West Country, and is doing a damn fine job so far.
+The king of brunch in Bristol, Bakers and Co. has its sights set on bringing the San Francisco brunch experience to the West Country, and is doing a damn fine job so far.
 The menu changes fairly frequently, but favourites such as granola, smashed avocado on sourdough, the full Bakers Breakfast and their famous custard toast (!) remain throughout the year.
-I had the potato cakes with duck egg, buttered leeks and romesco sauce when I went, and it was gorgeous.
 Their homemade cakes & biscuits are things of beauty too.
 Go, go, go.

 A large – you guessed it – bakery on Whiteladies Rd, these guys also serve up some delicious brunch dishes alongside their cakes, breads and pastries.
 I’m a big fan of skillets and they do a fine line in hearty selection of them – check out what specials are on offer when you pop in.

 Home to an award-winning brunch menu, this place is perfect for a harbourside munch, with one of the finest views in town.
 By night they offer a gorgeous tapas menu, but during the day you can choose from their generous house breakfasts (veggie or regular), Mediterranean-inspired dishes such as shakshouka or Balik Ekmek (marinated sardines), as well as the usual advocado or mushrooms on toast.
 If it’s too busy, their next door neighbour Broken Dock also boast a lush menu and the same brilliant views.